wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-show-user-emails/includes/8-exercise-load-users-email-batches.md

 1. Select the **Sign in with Microsoft** button to sign in with your Microsoft 365 account.
 1. After you sign in with your account, select the **Show email** button.
 1. You should see a list of the user's last 10 emails displayed in the app.
-1. If there are more than 10 emails in your mailbox, you'll see buttons that allow you to view the next or previous 10 messages.
+1. If there are more than 10 emails in your mailbox, you'll see a button that allows you to load the next 10 messages.
 1. Stop the Node.js server by selecting Ctrl+C in the terminal window.